ikeepo/to-be-a-programmer/docs/job_oriented_job/fastapi.md

 gateway is like a gate between the web server and the application, controlling how requests flow in and out.
 # server vs framework
 A server is the software that listens for incoming requests - like HTTTP requests from traders - and sends back responses.
 Gunicorn, Uvicorn, Nginx.
 When you run a server, it's the thing that stays active, waiting for clients to connect.
-A framework, is a set of tools and libraries that helps you write the appication logic - what happens when a request arrives.
+A framework, is a set of tools and libraries that helps you write the application logic - what happens when a request arrives.
 It's not a server itself, it's the code that defines routes, processes data, and generates responses.
 # Uvicorn  vs Nginx
 Uvicorn is a ASGI server, Nginx is a web server;
 An ASGI server is a specialized server designed to run Asynchronous Python app that follow the ASGI specification.